 The peer review program is dedicated to enhancing the quality of accounting, auditing and attestation services performed by CPAs in public practice.
 Through peer review, a CPA firm engages a peer firm to review its quality control system for compliance with professional accounting, auditing, and attestation standards.
 At the conclusion of the review, the reviewer issues a report with an evaluation of the firm's compliance with standards.

 In addition to issuing a report, peer reviewers provide valuable feedback.
 CPAs use this feedback to enhance the quality of their practice.

 MNCPA and Minnesota BOA requirements

-- The MNCPA requires all members whose firms are engaged in public accounting in Minnesota to enroll in the peer review program.
+- The MNCPA requires all members whose firms are engaged in public accounting in Minnesota, and who perform services within the scope of the AICPA practice monitoring standards, to enroll in the peer review program.

-- Only firms that perform attest and/or compilation engagements must have a peer review.
-Peer reviews ordinarily take place every three years.
+- Peer reviews ordinarily take place every three years.

 - The BOA requires all firms that issue attest or compilation reports to have a peer review

 The Minnesota requirements related to peer review are found in the

 Minnesota rules 1105.46 to 1105.55.